finchawin/Data-Science-Professional-Practice/README.md

 ### Comparing Algorithms and Metrics
 Alternative regression models were explored.
 These included ridge and lasso regression which use regularisation techniques to prevent overfitting through either shrinking coefficients or removing features from models.
-Elastic Net, a combination of the two was also explored and as was Random Forest Regressor, an ensemble method.
+Elastic Net, a combination of the two was also explored, as was Random Forest Regressor, an ensemble method.

 GridSearchCV() was also used to find the optimal parameters for these models.